Homological stability for topological chiral homology of completions: Introduction

 \subsection{Complements of closures in symmetric powers}

 One of the motivations for this paper was Conjecture F of \cite{VW}, a particular instance of which is implied by our main theorem.
-The conjecture, motivated by motivic zeta-function computations, concerns rational homological stability for certain subspaces of the symmetric power of a manifold.
+The conjecture, motivated by computations using motivic $\zeta$-functions, concerns rational homological stability for certain subspaces of the symmetric powers of a manifold.

 To state this conjecture, we fix some notation.
-Any point $x=\{x_1, \ldots x_k\} \in Sym_k(M)$ determines a partition of the number $k$ by recording the multiplicity of each point $x_i$ appearing in $x$.
-For example, $(1,2,2,5-i) \in Sym_4(\C)$ corresponds to the partition $1+1+2$.
+Any point $x=\{x_1, \ldots x_k\} \in \mr{Sym}_k(M)$ determines a partition of the number $k$ by recording the multiplicity of each point $x_i$ appearing in $x$.
+For example, $(1,2,2,5-i) \in \mr{Sym}_4(\C)$ corresponds to the partition $1+1+2$.

 \begin{definition}Let $\lambda$ be a partition of $k$.
-Let $Sym_\lambda(M)$ denote the subspace of $Sym_k(M)$ whose corresponding partition is $\lambda$.
-We define $W_\lambda(M)$ to be the complement in $Sym_k(M)$ of the closure of $Sym_\lambda(M)$.\end{definition}
+Let $\mr{Sym}_\lambda(M)$ denote the subspace of $\mr{Sym}_k(M)$ whose corresponding partition is $\lambda$.
+We define $W_\lambda(M)$ to be the complement in $\mr{Sym}_k(M)$ of the closure of $\mr{Sym}_\lambda(M)$.\end{definition}